-If the company explicitly states that it has not conducted any lobbying activities in the specified period, and the researcher has no evidence to the contrary, this guestion should be scored N/A.
+If the company explicitly states that it has not conducted any lobbying activities in the specified period, and the researcher has no evidence to the contrary, this question should be scored N/A.

-- The company publishes a list of the topics on which it lobbies, including a description of its core positions, their importance or relevance to the company and stakeholders, and the activities it carries out, or which are carried out on its behalf by others. - The company publishes limited details of the topics on which it lobbies, and the information provided is incomplete or out of date.
-There are no supporting details of the aims and significant topics or the activities that were carried out. - The company does not publish any information on its lobbying aims, topics or activities.
+2 The company publishes a list of the topics on which it lobbies, including a description of its core positions, their importance or relevance to the company and stakeholders, and the activities it carries out, or which are carried out on its behalf by others.
+It is clear that these points represent the aims and topics on all which the company conducts lobbying activities worldwide; in other words, it provides specific aims and topics for every jurisdiction in which it lobbies or it publishes a statement to clarify that it has only conducted lobbying activities in the countries in which it has publicly stated aims and topics.
+1 The company publishes limited details of the topics on which it lobbies, and the information provided is incomplete or out of date.
+There are no supporting details of the aims and significant topics or the activities that were carried out.
+0 The company does not publish any information on its lobbying aims, topics or activities.